The Safariland Comp 2: Six Gun Speedloading

 Gravity helps you pull the cartridge into the cylinder for a smooth and rapid reload.
 The less vertical you go, the less likely you’ll achieve a smooth-as-butter reload.
 It also increases the likelihood of a round sticking, which takes precious seconds to fix.

-Livefire With the Safariland Comp 2
+Live fire With the Safariland Comp 2

 I practiced what feels like countless dry and live fire reloads with the Safariland Comp 2 and my Ruger Security Six.
 The Comp 2 lines up perfectly with the Ruger’s cylinder, and the little rounds don’t take much effort to line up with the chambers of the Ruger’s cylinder.

 If you’re like me, you might be slightly surprised by the force required to free the cartridges.
 It’s not that it’s a ton; I just expected less.
 My first few reloads had me pressing downward with increasing force until I heard the pop.
 After the first few practice reloads, I got into the groove of how much force was needed and got the pop quickly and efficiently with one firm press.

 comp 2 and Ruger

-The Comp 2 uses a push to release design.
+The Comp 2 uses a push-to-release design.

-With some practice, I was getting 4.5-second revolver reloads when things went perfectly.
 I’m still a bit new to revolver reloads, and my spare speed loader pouch isn’t exactly modern.
 I need to grab a polymer, flap, and button-free speed loader pouch, and I bet I’d cut a quarter-second at least.

 After what felt like a ton of reloads, I realized I was gaining time, and my reloads weren’t as smooth.
 I kept having sticking rounds.
 It turns out that clean cylinders make for smooth reloads.
 As the cylinders got dirty, the rounds were less likely to always slide smoothly into the cylinder and might stick a bit.
 A quick clean made the reloads a lot smoother.